Nicole732/passwordgenerator/README.md

 It is an application that generates a random password based on user-selected criteria.
 It runs in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 The user activates a function to generate a password which is of the length of his choice and includes, as the user choose through a series of prompts, either a lower case or an upper case letter, a numeric number or a special character.
 The generated password is displayed on a text area in the user's interface.

-note: bug to correct. prompt as app is opened. need to click on button twice before the program is excecuted as shown below.

 The link to the deployed application is:
 ![deployedsite](https://dorinetk.github.io/passwordgenerator/).